|Previous College:||Saint Anselm '05, St. Lawrence '07|

 |At Bryant Since:||2010|

-Several individuals thrived under Fecteau's tutelage and two earned the ultimate honor of being drafted in the Major League Baseball (MLB) Amateur Draft in June.
-Senior's Joe Michaud (33rd round, 1,001st overall by the Oakland A's) and Peter Kelich (38th round, 1,138th overall by the San Diego Padres) were both drafted an excelled in their first professional season.
-With the Bulldogs, Kelich left no doubt that he is the best pitcher in program history.
-He became the program's all-time winningest pitcher on April 6 and finished his career with 30 wins.
-Kelich went 7-4 with a 2.49 ERA, 89 strikeouts and just 19 walks in 97.2 innings.
-He allowed just one run on two hits over five innings against Arkansas in Bryant's NCAA Regional opener.
+The staff included some of the best pitchers in program history.
+Peter Kelich became the program's all-time winningest pitcher and finished his career with 30 wins.
 Kelich, along with classmate Sal Lisanti and junior Craig Schlitter were named All-NEC.
-Lisanti was the league's top closer for the second-straight year, going 2-2 with 10 saves and a 1.11 ERA in 32.1 innings.
-He earned the win over Arkansas with four scoreless innings of relief and finished his career with 20 saves.
+Lisanti was the league's top closer for the second-straight year, earned the win over Arkansas in the NCAA tournament with four scoreless innings of relief and finished his career with 20 saves.
 Schlitter put together a dominant year on the mound, leading the NEC with a 10-4 record.
-He posted a 2.58 ERA, struck out 80 and walked just 16 batters in 83.2 innings.
 In addition, Kelich and Lisanti both were named to the ABCA All-Northeast Region Second Team.

-In his second season, Fecteau witnessed a terrific pitching staff finish the year with a 3.05 ERA (2.09 against NEC Opponents).
-Led by Peter Kelich's team high eight wins and 74 strikeouts, the Bulldog picthing staff will look to be even more dominant in the upcoming season.
+In his second season, Fecteau guided a terrific pitching staff that finished the year with a 3.05 ERA (2.09 against NEC Opponents).
+Led by Kelich's team-high eight wins and 74 strikeouts.
 The Bulldogs led the NEC in both ERA (3.05/2.09) and opposing batting average (.248/.222), and finished 17th in the country in ERA.

-Two of Fecteau's weekend starters gained two of the NEC's top honors, as Kelich was named the NEC Pitcher of the Year and freshman Kevin McAvoy was named the NEC Rookie of the Year.
+Two of Fecteau's weekend starters gained two of the NEC's top honors, as Kelich was named the NEC Pitcher of the Year and McAvoy was named the NEC Rookie of the Year.
 Kelich was also named to the ABCA Northeast Region Second Team and a College Baseball Insider Honorable Mention All-American.
-McAvoy earned rookie of the year honors after posting a 5-1 record and 2.94 ERA.
-Craig Schlitter and Sal Lisanti were also honored, earning Second Team All-NEC honors.
+McAvoy earned rookie of the year honors after posting a 5-1 record and 2.94 ERA, while Schlitter and Lisanti earned Second Team All-NEC honors.

 Fecteau came to Smithfield after holding the same position for St. Lawrence University in Canton, N.Y.
-While at St. Lawrence, where Fecteau also worked as a graduate assistant from 2005-2007, Fecteau helped the Saints pitching staff to the tenth best ERA in the nation in 2007.
+While at St. Lawrence, where Fecteau also worked as a graduate assistant from 2005-2007, he helped the Saints pitching staff to the tenth-best ERA in the nation in 2007.

 Prior to St. Lawrence, Fecteau was as Assistant Coach for University of South Carolina Upstate and Southern Utah University.
 While at Southern Utah, Fecteau helped lead the Thunderbirds to an appearance in the Summit League Championship in 2008.
 The team also notched a program record 31 wins that season with Fecteau leading the pitching staff.